B0neh3ad/B0neh3ad.github.io/_pages/about.md

 Teaching Assistant (Tutor) / 2024-1, 2024-2 semesters
 Basic Computing: First Adventures in Computing
-- answered to students' questions for basic of web crawling, data analysis & visualization using Python
+- Answered to students' questions for basic of web crawling, data analysis & visualization using Python

 ## Skills